-The MUA submission addresses two crucial issues that we believe need to be addressed in preparation for future emergency events such as bushfires.
+The MUA submission focusses on three crucial issues that we believe need to be addressed in preparation for future emergency events such as bushfires and to improve Australia's emergency response capability.
 These are:

-- The future role of ships, ports and associated maritime infrastructure, equipment and personnel as a critical element of emergency response capability; and - Addressing air quality impacts on the workforce.
+- The future role of ships, ports and associated maritime infrastructure, equipment and personnel as a critical element of Australia's emergency response capability; - Addressing air quality impacts on the workforce; and - Support for First Nations cultural burning.